mhvk/screens/docs/examples/single_screen.rst

     plt.show()

-The electric fields corresponding to the individual scattering points still have to be summed to create the electric field at the telescope.
+The dynamic wavefields corresponding to the individual scattering points still have to be summed to create the total dynamic wavefield at the telescope.

 .. plot::
     :include-source:
     :context: close-figs

-    efield = efields.sum(axis=0)
+    dynwave = dynwaves.sum(axis=0)

-Plot the combined electric field.
+Plot the combined dynamic wavefield.

 .. plot::
     :include-source: